 The Residential Re-Leaf program aims to enhance the streetscape and increase the presence of trees within the city.
 This initiative also helps the City achieve its goal of enhancing the existing urban forest by planting trees in residential areas and educating residents on the benefits urban trees provide.

-Since 2019, we have distributed nearly 600 vouchers to St. John’s residents.
+Since 2019, we have distributed over 800 vouchers to St. John’s residents.
 The program has received a tremendous response, resulting in a wide variety of trees taking root in neighbourhoods throughout the city.

 In order to obtain a tree voucher, you must: